Flying to New York? Travelers could face $2K fine for not filling out form

 New York State Department of Health officials will be greeting passengers upon their arrival and requesting proof of traveler forms.
 All airlines have pledged to make passengers aware of the new requirements using preflight emails and announcements.

-The Department of Health says that if a traveler fails to complete the form, they will be fined $2,000 and may be brought to a hearing ordering them to complete a mandatory quarantine.
+The Department of Health said that if a traveler fails to complete the form, they will be fined $2,000 and may be brought to a hearing ordering them to complete a mandatory quarantine.

 All passengers are being given the travel form to fill out.
 It can either be filled out online or in person.